Today’s Ask the Expert column features Dan Steward, president of Pillar To Post Home Inspectors.

 For the latest real estate news and trends, bookmark RISMedia.com.

-The post Ask the Expert: What Tips Can I Give My Clients to Make Their New Home Safer? appeared first on RISMedia.
+The post Ask the Expert: How Can I Assist My Buyers in a Seller’s Market? appeared first on RISMedia.